I have been passionate about painting and the beauty of the world around us for decades.

 My paintings created in the traditional style can be found in private collections in several countries.
 One of my creations can even be seen as a permanent feature in a museum in Greater London.

 I love painting en plein air but often use my own photographs and my experience together with personal memories to create my impressions of a landscape.
-In 2016 I was invited to paint at the Koekkoek Museum in Cleves creating interpretations of the works of the 19th century Dutch master.
+Since 2016 I receive annual invitations to paint and exhibit at the Koekkoek Museum in Cleves creating interpretations of the works of the 19th century Dutch master.

 I have studied the techniques of Herdin Radtke who used to work with Salvador Dali in his early years.
-I admire the work of artists like Alwyn Crawshaw, Terry Harrison, Alan Kingwell, Paul Talbot-Greaves and many others.
+I admire the work of artists like Alwyn Crawshaw, Alan Kingwell, Gregg Kreutz, Brian Gorst, Vergil Elliot and many others.

 I also love the old masters such as John Constable, Thomas Gainsborough, B.C.Koekkoek, and Claude Monet as well as Salvador Dali to name but a few.